Once Upon The Cliff

 After this showing of community support, significant events followed in rapid succession.
 On Sept.
 18, 1930, the college, named Briar Cliff after the hill on which it is located, was dedicated.
 Four days later, 25 women started classes in Heelan Hall, the only building on campus.

 In 1937, Briar Cliff’s two-year programs were extended to four years.
 In 1965, 55 men were admitted to Briar Cliff, and co-education was formalized in 1966 with the admission of 150 full-time male students.
+That year was also the first year that Briar Cliff Athletics began to compete as the Chargers.
 The innovative Weekend College program started in the fall of 1979.
 The spring of 1980 saw the addition of a Bachelor of Science in Nursing.
 Master’s programs were implemented in the summer of 2001.
 The college officially became a University on June 1, 2001.
 The first doctoral degree, the Doctorate of Nurse Practitioner, was introduced in 2013.

 Years of Traditions